SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Introduction

-A promising origin for 02es-like SNe Ia is double degenerate (DD) scenario, in which the companion of the exploding WD is another He/CO WD \citep{1984ApJS...54..335I}. \cite{2011MNRAS.418..747M} and \cite{2012ApJ...751..142G} suggested that PTF10ops and SN~2002es can be explained by a violent-merger model of two 0.9 ${\rm M}_\odot$ WDs \citep{2010Natur.463...61P}. \cite{2013ApJ...778L..18K,2016MNRAS.459.4428K} found that a revised merger model with $0.9+0.76 {\rm M}_\odot$ WDs and different metallicities provide both light curves and spectra that match the observations of SN~2010lp and iPTF14atg.
-This model also leaves unburnt O near the center of the ejecta, potentially reproducing the [O~I] emission in nebular spectra of 02es-like events.
-However, the merger model does not naturally explain the universal appearance of early excesses.
-A possible solution refers to the interaction between ejecta and extended circumstellar material (CSM, \citealt{2016ApJ...826...96P,2021ApJ...909..209P}).
-The CSM may be ejected before the merging state as tidal tails, disk winds, or jets \citep{2013ApJ...772....1R,2015MNRAS.447.2803L}.
-Alternative explanation proposed for the early peak of 02es-like objects is the double detonation model, in which a sub-Chandrasekhar mass (sub-$M_{\rm Ch}$) CO WD is detonated by ignition of a surface He layer \citep{2019ApJ...873...84P}.
-Surface He layer of $\sim 0.05 \rm{M}_\odot$ was adopted to explain the early excesses of SN~2016jhr \citep{2017Natur.550...80J} and SN 2019yvq \citep{2020ApJ...898...56M,2020ApJ...900L..27S,2021ApJ...919..142B}.
-However, in the case of SN~2019yvq, the double detonation model faces some issues that are difficult to reconcile.
+A promising scenario for 02es-like SNe~Ia is that they arise from a double-degenerate (DD) system, in which the companion of the exploding WD is another He-C-O WD \citep{1984ApJS...54..335I,1984ApJ...277..355W}. \cite{2011MNRAS.418..747M} and \cite{2012ApJ...751..142G} suggested that PTF10ops and SN~2002es can be explained by a violent-merger model of two 0.9~${\rm M}_\odot$ WDs \citep{2010Natur.463...61P}. \cite{2013ApJ...778L..18K,2016MNRAS.459.4428K} found that a revised merger model with $0.9+0.76~{\rm M}_\odot$ WDs and different metallicities provide both light curves and spectra that match the observations of SN~2010lp and iPTF14atg.
+This model also leaves unburnt O near the centre of the ejecta, potentially reproducing the [O~I] emission in the nebular spectra of 02es-like events.
+However, the merger model does not naturally explain the universal appearance of early-time excesses.
+A possible solution refers to the interaction between ejecta and extended circumstellar material (CSM; \citealt{2016ApJ...826...96P,2021ApJ...909..209P}).
+The CSM may be ejected before the merging state as tidal tails, disc winds, or jets \citep{2013ApJ...772....1R,2015MNRAS.447.2803L}.

+The DD scenario has a quite large parameter space.
+If the two merging WDs have larger masses, they can potentially result in a more-luminous super-$M_{\rm Ch}$ event, falling into the category of SN 2003fg-like SNe~Ia \citep{2006Natur.443..308H,2010ApJ...722L.157V,2010ApJ...713.1073S}.
+There are also some similarities between 02es-like and 03fg-like subtypes that are distinct from other SNe~Ia, such as nonmonotonic early-time bumps and unique UV colour evolution, suggesting that they may originate from a single DD scenario with different WD masses \citep{2023arXiv230911563H}.